numkem/msgscript/README.md

 - Nearly no overheads
 - Good enough performances (RTT of around 10ms for the hello example)
 - Runs Lua functions, WASM binaries and Podman containers (no docker)
-- Can use reusable libraries
+- Can use reusable libraries in Lua
-- Can add Go based plugins
+- Can add Go based plugins in Lua
 - HTTP handler
 - Script storage either as flat files or in etcd
 - Can be scaled up with multiples instances through locking (requires etcd)